magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 Classes and interfaces that are implementations of or inherit from classes that have plugins will also inherit plugins from the parent class.

-Magento uses plugins defined in the global scope when the system is in a specific area (i.e. frontend, backend, etc).
+Magento uses plugins defined in the global scope when the system is in a specific area (such as frontend or backend).
 You can extend or override these global plugin configurations with an area's `di.xml` file.

 For example, the developer can disable a global plugin in the [backend](https://glossary.magento.com/backend) area by disabling it in the specific `di.xml` file for the backend area.